CrunchyData/postgres-operator/docs/content/installation/other/bash.md

 Other settings in *pgo.yaml* are described in the [pgo.yaml Configuration](/configuration/pgo-yaml-configuration) section of the documentation.

-## Operator Security
+## PGO Security

-The Operator implements its own RBAC (Role Based Access Controls) for authenticating Operator users access to the Operator REST API.
+PGO implements its own RBAC (Role Based Access Controls) for authenticating Operator users access to the PGO REST API.

-A default admin user is created when the operator is deployed.
+A default admin user is created when PGO is deployed.
 Create a .pgouser in your home directory and insert the text from below:

 ```
 admin:examplepassword